XimoBaeza/dotfiles/README.md

 # Dotfiles

-This project is a repository of my configuration files based on the ones from rxyhn (https://github.com/rxyhn) and a bash script for installation based on the one from Keyitdev (https://github.com/Keyitdev) both with some modifications.
+This project is a repository of my configuration files based on [rxyhn](https://github.com/rxyhn) dotfiles and a bash script for installation based on [Keyitdev](https://github.com/Keyitdev) script both with some modifications.

 The script `install_on_arch.sh` will ask which aurhelper you want to install (yay or paru) and then it will show a menu where you can choose if you want to run all the functions or uncheck with the space bar the ones you don't want.